A little about online singing:

 Hmm... you can see how that would get pretty messy.
-Well, with online singing, all the participant singers are muted and everyone is singing with just me, so it's the perfect platform for exploring this type of singing together.
+Well, with online singing, all the participant singers are muted and everyone is singing with just me, so it's the perfect platform for exploring this type of open concept singing together.

 My current summer choir has about 100 members and they get to sing each week with the feel and spirit of a community choir (because they can see each other singing and smiling and they can chat in the chat feed and all that good stuff), but the sonic experience has lots of space for each singer to be developing their own ear and sound and style.
 In a way, each singer is having a private singing session with me, because they are singing with just my voice.

 Yes, when us humans sing together in a room we sound awesome and we all love to feel that energy and the vibrations of 100 voices ringing out together.
 Woo!
 But this crazy alternate universe we've all stepped into has led to this brand new discovery that online singing sessions have something new and unique to offer us.
 They are actually a better place for singers to explore their solo voice, their individual creative ideas, going out on a limb and trying to find a different harmony part, hopping between the high, the middle, and the low part so you can always sing the melody... or doing the same thing so you always sing a harmony!